peterhendrick/steggin/README.md

 * The Bourne Again Shell - bash: to execute the script.
 This should come pre-installed in mac and linux.

+* Xcode (for mac users) - mac developer tools.
+You'll need Xcode to use git source control.

 * git - the stupid content tracker: You'll need git to download and update your steggin file.

 * GnuPG - Gnu Privacy Guard (optional): to verify your download and encrypt/decrypt files while steggin'.